ktyler-aerospike/moodle-to-linkedin-post-serverless-function/README.md

    ```
    gcloud compute networks list
     ```
-1. **Use the UI to Create the proxy-only subnet inside the VPC**
-- Locate the VPC you just created and click into it
-- Choose the Subnets tab
-- Click + Add Subnet
-- In the sidebar: Name it mtl-lb-network-subnet
-- Choose your region.
-- Choose Regional Managed Proxy
-- Choose Active
-- Leave box unchecked I guess?
-- Paste 10.129.0.0/23 into IPv4 Range
-- Click Add
-- Your subnet should appear under Reserved proxy-only subnets for load balancing

 ### Create Network Services including the Load Balancer, the NEG, proxies and forwarding rules